Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Discussion and Outlook

-In this work, use of random matrix theory has been crucial in conclusively establishing quantum chaos as the underlying universal (across models) and global (throughout Hilbert space) cause of the Trotterisation performance breakdown threshold first noticed in the context of Ising DQS in Refs~\cite{HeylM2019QLTE, SiebererLM2019DQC}.
-To consider this in context, it is worth discussing how RMT is also arising in other areas of quantum information.
+In this work, use of random matrix theory has been crucial in establishing quantum chaos as the underlying universal (across models) and global (throughout Hilbert space) cause of the Trotterisation performance breakdown threshold first noticed in the context of Ising DQS in Refs~\cite{HeylM2019QLTE, SiebererLM2019DQC}.
+Here, it is worth putting this in the context of how RMT is also arising in other areas of quantum information.
 In recent years, the classical computational complexity of the random matrices underpinning quantum chaos~\cite{LeoneL2021QCQ} has motivated a range of pioneering experiments designed to implement random unitary circuits, like quantum supremacy and information scrambling~\cite{BoixoS2018QSNT, Arute2019QS, WuY2021QASC, ZhuQ2021QCA60, LandsmanKA2019QIS, MiX2021QIS}.
 For example, in contrast to our main results, where target models are explicitly integrable and quantum chaotic dynamics arise from simulation errors, quantum supremacy experiments target the accurate simulation of quantum chaotic target dynamics specifically because it pushes the classical complexity.
 This provides further motivation for many open questions around how to optimise DQS of a target model which is itself quantum chaotic, a situation which is likely to arise often in real DQS applications.
-In Appendix~\ref{App:DickeChaos2Chaos}, we note already that sharp Trotterisation thresholds may still be observable for quantum chaotic target models, but quantum supremacy experiments illustrate that this context merits much more detailed investigation.
-For example, does the remarkable universality of Trotterisation performance across system types observed here extend to Trotterisations of quantum chaotic target models?
-Do similar sharp thresholds appear in other contexts where hardware-error-induced quantum chaos appears~\cite{GeorgeotB2000QCQC, GeorgeotB2000QCQC2, SilvestrovECQC, Shepelyansky2001QCQC, BraunD2002QCQA, Benenti2003SEP}, and (how) are these situations connected?
-We anticipate that the new analytical tools we have introduced, like the goodness-of-fit test statistic $X^2_{\rm RMT}$, will provide invaluable insight into such questions.
+In Appendix~\ref{App:DickeChaos2Chaos}, we note already that Trotterisation thresholds may still be observable for quantum chaotic target models, but quantum supremacy experiments illustrate that this context merits much more detailed investigation.
+For example, does the universality of Trotterisation performance across system types observed here extend to Trotterisations of quantum chaotic target models?
+Do similar thresholds appear in other contexts where hardware-error-induced quantum chaos appears~\cite{GeorgeotB2000QCQC, GeorgeotB2000QCQC2, SilvestrovECQC, Shepelyansky2001QCQC, BraunD2002QCQA, Benenti2003SEP}, and (how) are these situations connected?
+We anticipate that the new analytical tools we have introduced, like the goodness-of-fit test statistic $\XsqRMT$, will provide invaluable insight into such questions.